Leoginski/ChatRoomChallenge/README.md

 1. Run the Web application

     ``dotnet run -p SimpleChatroom``
-1. Run the Worker application
+1. Run the Worker application in a new terminal

     ``dotnet run -p SimpleChatroom.Worker``
 5. Access the local address